-With its corporate office in Decatur, Tennessee, VEC serves its members through nine customer service centers in Benton, Cleveland, Georgetown, Decatur, Spring City, Crossville, Monterey, Jamestown and Byrdstown.
-The nine offices are administered through the Cleveland, Decatur, Crossville and Jamestown service areas.
+With its corporate office in Decatur, Tennessee, VEC serves its members through nine customer service centers in Benton, Cleveland, Georgetown, Decatur, Spring City, Crossville, Monterey, Jamestown, and Byrdstown.
+The nine offices are administered through the Cleveland, Decatur, Crossville, and Jamestown service areas.

 The affairs of Volunteer Energy Cooperative are governed by a Board of Directors consisting of 12 members representing the 17 counties served.
-The Board of Directors is responsible to the members for the policy making function of the Cooperative.
+The Board of Directors is responsible to the members for the policy-making function of the Cooperative.
 It delegates authority to the President/CEO, who is responsible for the overall operation of the organization.

-Six men have served in the leadership role at Volunteer Energy Cooperative:
+Eight individuals have served in the leadership role at Volunteer Energy Cooperative:

-W. S. Bates 1936-1951
+- W. S. Bates: 1936-1951

-W. I. Fisher 1951-1968
+- W. I. Fisher: 1951-1968

-Earl Ware 1968-1979
+- Earl Ware: 1968-1979

-Jerry Dover 1979-1982
+- Jerry Dover: 1979-1982

-William M. Buchanan 1982-2005
+- William M. Buchanan: 1982-2005

 The cooperative has six staff departments which are Executive, Accounting and Finance, Operations, System Planning and Engineering, Marketing and Economic Development, and Information Technology.
 The vice presidents of these departments form the Management Council which reviews the cooperative’s day-to-day operations.

 The cooperative purchases electric power from the Tennessee Valley Authority at wholesale rates and distributes the electricity to consumers.
-Volunteer Energy is a non-profit organization and is pledged to bring electricity to the member-consumers at the lowest possible rate.
-Out of every dollar that VEC collects, more than 80 cents goes directly to TVA to purchase power.
+Volunteer Energy is a non-profit organization and is pledged to bring electricity to the members at the lowest possible rate.
+Out of every dollar VEC collects, more than 80 cents goes directly to TVA to purchase power.

 VEC continues to develop strategies to maintain strength in the years ahead.
 New substations have recently been completed in Bradley, Hamilton, Cumberland, and Polk counties.
-An aggressive in-house economic development plan not only assists in attracting new organizations to VEC’s service area but also ensures that existing businesses remain productive and profitable.
+An aggressive in-house economic development plan not only assists in attracting new organizations to VEC’s service area, but also ensures that existing businesses remain productive and profitable.

 Increasing use of technology will allow VEC to remain competitive in the years ahead.
 Real-time communications with substations via the SCADA system allows remote monitoring and troubleshooting.
 Automated meter reading is being implemented throughout VEC’s service area.
 Internal computer upgrades will guarantee continual customer service improvement and paved the way for additional features such as electronic bill presentation and payment.